univention/univention-corporate-server/doc/manual/appendix/variables.rst

    user accounts.
 For more information, see :ref:`user-management-password-changes-by-users-selfregistration-account-verification`.

+.. envvar:: security/packetfilter/disabled

+   To disable Univention firewall, set the value to ``true``.
+For more information, see :ref:`ip-config-packet-filter-with-univention-firewall`.

 .. envvar:: self-service/backend-server

    Defines the UCS system where the backend of the :program:`Self Service` app